 Application is online here.
 Priority will be given to applicants who demonstrate a strong commitment to building a freelancing career.
-Writing samples and references are important too, but ambition and drive will be the deciding factors.
+Writing samples and references are also taken into consideration, but ambition and drive will be the deciding factors.

 Notifications for early admission will begin June 5.
 Your payment will secure your place, and payment instructions will be included in your admission letter.